HeapVoid/imba-localization/README.md

-# Localization Loader for Imba
+# JSON Localization for Imba

 A lightweight Imba module for loading and handling JSON-based localization files in web applications.
 This utility fetches a localization file, selects the appropriate language based on the user's browser settings (or falls back to a default), and allows you to easily access localized strings throughout your application.